tobyhodges/building-communities/blogpost-AK.md

 **Community == communication**

 Effective communication channels are vital for both the transfer and processing of information, particularly of tacit knowledge, but also for fostering social, collaborative relationships.
 Across the various initiatives, approaches tried include mailing lists, [Slack](https://slack.com) and [Glip](https://glip.com) channels, google groups and other discussion forums.
-To be successful, they'll need to be diverse, including the option for private communication, but to be most effective they're better when they are integrated.

-An excellent example is the [mattermost](https://about.mattermost.com/) based internal chat system, developed by the community members of Bio-IT for the communication within the organisation.
-The control of the features and privacy of the system is a huge driver of adapting it to best serving the community.
+A stand out example of community communication is the [mattermost](https://about.mattermost.com/) based Bio-IT internal chat system, set up by community members.
+Fine control of the features and privacy of the system has made it highly adaptable to serving the community's needs.
 Coupled with an internally hosted gitlab based repository system, they've managed to build a thriving complementary online community actively engaged in sharing, co-developing, reviewing and discussing their software.
 The only drawbacks are that it can be difficult to open up discussion to the outside world.

-But it's important to note that it's often good to signpost between communities.
-For example, for R questions beginners might have, I would unhesitantly guide learners to the [R for Data Science (#R4DS)]() slack community.
-The 800+ strong slack team of mentors and learners is a constant hive of discussion and trouble shouting while worthing through [R for Data Science]().
-For slightly more technical questions, I might guide someone to the [rOpenSci]() [slack community]() or the [rOpenSci](https://discuss.ropensci.org/) or [Rstudio]() discussion boards (powered by [discourse](https://www.discourse.org/), another nice open source community building resource).
+But it's important to note that it's often more efficent to signpost and develop links across communities than trying to reproduce parallel versions.
+For example, for R questions beginners might have, I would unhesitantly guide learners to the [R for Data Science (#R4DS) slack community](https://medium.com/@kierisi/r4ds-the-next-iteration-d51e0a1b0b82).
+The 1000+ strong slack team of mentors and learners is a constant hive of discussion, trouble shouting and sharing wins while working through [R for Data Science](http://r4ds.had.co.nz/).
+For slightly more technical questions, I might guide someone to the [rOpenSci](https://ropensci.org/) [slack community](), the [rOpenSci](https://discuss.ropensci.org/) or [Rstudio](https://community.rstudio.com/) discussion boards (powered by [discourse](https://www.discourse.org/), another nice open source community building resource) or #rstats [stackovelflow](https://stackoverflow.com/questions/tagged/r).

+Overall to be successful, they'll need to be diverse enough to allow for varied communication styles, including the option for private communication, but to be most effective they're better when they are integrated.

 <br>

 #### Codifying and documenting community practice.
-Tooling

 A foundational aspect of establishing community culture and practice is the codification and dissemination of standards and guidelines.
 The DLR approach is a particular great example.
 They make use of wikis and check lists in a variety of formats (eg markdown & word) to help guide software development.
 They have established a minimum requirement for all software and further recommendations follow a tiered level fremwork determined by a project's application class, in particular the software scope and size.